 BTW is held at Camp Graham: a 4-H camp located on 70 acres of rolling woodlands along the Todd’s Fork in southwestern Ohio.
 Their goal is to provide a safe, rustic woodland environment where youth and caring adults learn and play, developing life skills through hands-on educational programs while making friendships that last a lifetime.
 They are proud to be owned by the 4-H members in Clermont, Hamilton, Montgomery, and Warren counties.

-In mid-September, the area has an average low temperature of 52°F, and an average high of 77°F. The average daily temperature is 67°F in mid-September.
-Fall-like weather is not uncommon at this time of year, so check the forecast for SW Ohio ahead of time and plan to bring an appropriate mix of clothing, emphasizing light layers.
+In early to mid-August, the area has an average high temperature is 85°F, and the average low-temperature is 64°F. The average heat index (a.k.a. ‘feels like’, ‘apparent temperature’), which combines relative humidity and air temperature, in August is computed to be 86.5°F. Check the forecast for SW Ohio ahead of time and plan to bring an appropriate mix of clothing, emphasizing light layers.
 If you aren’t dancing around a bonfire, chances are you may get a bit chilly at night.
-Plan to bring sleeping bags, blankets, etc. for this reason as well.
+Plan to bring sleeping bags, blankets, etc. for this reason, as well.
 With the weather, you should plan for the unexpected.
-Make sure that your tent is water-repellent and leak-proofed.
-Set up your campsite so that does not sit in a low spot.
+Make sure that your tent is water-repellent and leak proof.
 Ensure your tent and belongings are adequately secured in case of wind.
 Use waterproof containers to store items that might be damaged by rain.
 Cabins are not heated or air-conditioned, so please plan accordingly.